My word, we're really heading into geek territory here!

 If you set this, then the amplifier will run in its optimum state for that impedance.

 If you have the option of setting your AV receiver to 4 ohm or 8 ohm, and your speakers are 6 ohm, then it would be safest to set the receiver at 4 ohm.
 This is because the actual speakers impedance will be higher than it is expecting, and we want to avoid having speakers connected with a lower impedance than the receiver is expecting.
+In the guide to the best AV receivers in 2017, I have some specification tables which highlight the supported speaker impedance of the latest AV receivers.

 So as we can see, after going through our physics lesson for dummies, once we look into the details of matching speaker and amplifier impedance we can see there isn't a great deal to know - but it is something that we need to be aware of.